 An alternative to selling a luxury watch in South Africa

-It also enables the retention of a valuable investment asset, which can be handed down to the next generation or sold at a later time.
+It enables the retention of a valuable investment asset, which can be handed to the next generation or sold at a later time.

 ILLUSTRATIVE EXAMPLE